-New iDiv working group: sTeleBES - Telecoupled use of biodiversity and ecosystem services >>
+iDiv working group: sTeleBES - Telecoupled use of biodiversity and ecosystem services >>

-ESP Thematic Working Group 11 "Global Ecosystem Services Flows" is online >>
+ESP Thematic Working Group 11 "Global Ecosystem Services Flows" >>

 The main goal of the Professorship of Ecological Services (PES) is to establish a research and teaching program to understand the societal relevance of ecosystem services given global change scenarios.
 For stimulating high practical relevance we embed the research on ecosystem services in “real” decision contexts.
-Study regions are in Germany, Switzerland, South Korea, Tajikistan and Ethiopia.
+Study regions have been in Germany, Switzerland, South Korea, Tajikistan and Ethiopia.

 |Decision-making and ES||ES in Life Cycle Assessment (LCA)|

-|Regional human-environment systems|
+|ES in regional human-environment systems|

 The research program does focus on spatial-temporal models of the supply of and demand for ecosystem services.
 We want to investigate the complex of human decision-making, resulting land use/cover, biodiversity and ecosystem services given scenarios of climate change, market change and policy development.
 We investigate this in an interdisciplinary manner at the interface of the environmental system and the human system.